July 21, 2020

 To develop an air-quality monitoring plan for the site, the scientists at DAQ started by looking at meteorological data.
-The key piece of data they were looking at was the daily wind patterns.
-Typically, the surface wind blows across the site in either northwest or southeast flow.
+The key piece of data they looked at was daily wind patterns.
+Typically, wind blows across the site in a northwest or southeast flow.

-These additions to DAQ’s monitoring network, which consist of 22 stations across the state, will play an important role in providing regulators with valuable information to better address growth and air quality in Utah.
-These monitors look for a variety of pollutants known to harm humans.
-These include the fine particulates that make up wintertime inversions and the ozone that affects summertime air.
+These additions to DAQ’s monitoring network, which consists of 22 stations across the state, will play an important role in providing DAQ valuable information to better address growth and air quality in Utah.
+These monitors look for a variety of pollutants known to harm humans, including fine particulates that makeup wintertime inversions and the ozone that affects summertime air.

 In the coming weeks, the teams from DAQ will finish installing the equipment and testing the new monitors.
-Once the two stations are fully operational, DAQ’s monitoring section will gather baseline data about current air pollution around the inland port.
-This baseline data will allow regulators and lawmakers to assess the full impact of the port and make decisions based on science and the law.
+Once the two stations are fully operational, DAQ’s monitoring team will gather baseline data about current air pollution around the inland port.
+This baseline data will allow DAQ and policymakers to assess the impact of the port on Utah’s air quality.

 The information from DAQ’s monitoring network is provided to the public at air.utah.gov.
 Here you will find a three-day forecast, the latest monitored levels of pollution, and historical information on air pollution throughout the state.
 The latest version of UtahAir app, which provides all of this information to your phone, is available for iOS and Android users.